c3sr/comm_scope/docs/memcpy.md

 ## Technique

-### Unidirectional Transfers
+Whether the benchmark has one transfer or two, a source and destination allocation are established for each transfer.
+Pageable host allocations are `memset` to ensure that backing pages are allocated.
+`cudaSetDevice` is used to select the desired CUDA device.
+During each iteration, a call to `cudaMemcpyAsync` is surrounded by two `cudaEventRecord`s, and then the time between those events is computed to determine the transfer time.

 ### Duplex Transfers

 One stream for each direction is established, and asynchronous memory transfers with `cudaMemcpyAsync` are started on both streams.
-The total time is measured as the difference between when the earlier transfer starts and the later transfer ends.
+The total time is measured as the difference between the earliest start of the first transfer and the final end of the last transfer.

 ```
 //setup: create one  stream per copy